tashraf-745/Interactive-Data-Vis-Fall2025/src/lab_0/readme.md

 The workflow code is already included in the main class repository.
 When you push your changes up to github, then your site will automatically be redeployed and be avallable at `https://[YOUR_USERNAME].github.io/[YOUR_REPOSITORY_NAME]/`.

-You can see all the deployments triggered from pushed in the deployments section of your repository page.
+Once you have pushed a change, you can see all the deployments triggered from pushed in the deployments section of your repository page.
+These will not be triggered until you make a change to your repo and push it back up to github.

 <img src='assets/deployments.png'>